mina-faridi/Document-Ranking-with-Galago/README.md

 Here are the steps that the code works:

-stemming
-tokenizing
+-stemming

+-tokenizing

-BM25 method is used as the retrieval function
+these methods are used as the retrieval function:
+BM25

+Pivoted Length Normalization